MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/connect-smartsheet-to-microsoft-cloud-app-security.md

 ## Prerequisites

-- The Smartsheet user used to sign in to Smartsheet must be a system admin.
+- The Smartsheet user used to log in to Smartsheet must be a System Admin.
 - Event Reporting must be enabled by Smartsheet, either through standalone purchase or via an Enterprise plan with the Advance Platinum package.